Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 This article is about what makes raw turkey or chicken necks so beneficial to our dogs’ health.

-I regularly feed my dogs a raw meat diet.
 I’ve seen the benefits of feeding my two Boxer mixes raw meaty bones on a regular basis.

 I believe dogs should be offered raw bones such as turkey necks several times per week.
 Just make sure they are, in fact, raw.
 Cooked bones become more brittle.